EcdysisFoundation/bugbox_open/README.md

     docker compose -f local.yml up postgres -d

+Get the local docker postgres CONTAINER_ID.

+    docker compose -f local.yml ps -q postgres

-restore it to the backup file
+using the returned CONTAINER_ID, move the backup file from local_files to the container

+    docker cp ./local_files/BACKUP_FILENAME CONTAINER_ID:/backups

+Use the `restore` bash script to restore the db using the backup.
+It first drops the db, then creates a blank one.
+As a result numerous 'errors' will report in the output where it tries to drop tables and indexes that do not exist.
+These can be ignored.

-    docker compose -f local.yml exec postgres restore BACKUP_FILE
+    docker compose -f local.yml exec postgres restore BACKUP_FILENAME

-After it succesfully restores, bring it down and bring everything back up.
+After it succesfully restores, bring the local db down and bring everything back up.

     docker compose -f local.yml down